kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/essentials/design/material3/usage.md

 ## Overview

 - Component package: `app.ui.theme`
-- State management: `shared.presentation.theme.ThemeState`
+- State management: `shared.presentation.theme.ThemeStore`
-- DI integration: `app.di.state.ProvidesThemeState`
+- DI integration: `app.di.state.ProvidesThemeStore`

 This state instance is utilized by `app.ui.theme.AppThemeProvider`, which is pre-defined at the app level to furnish themes for the entire application.